-Trump holds press conference on coronavirus after first American dies from outbreak
+Trump assures nation after 1st American coronavirus death: ‘No reason to panic’

-President Trump will address the nation Saturday afternoon from the White House briefing room on coronavirus, amid news of the first American death tied to the outbreak.
+President Trump told Americans Saturday there was no need to panic over coronavirus, amid news of the first American death tied to the outbreak and the roll-out of new travel restrictions.

-Trump announced his 1:30 p.m.
-ET press conference on Twitter on Saturday as Vice President Pence led a coronavirus task force meeting in the White House situation room.
+"There's no reason to panic at all.
+This is something that is being handled professionally," Trump said at the White House.

+The president said there are 22 patients in the United States who have coronavirus.

 WATCH LIVE COVERAGE ON FOX NEWS CHANNEL AND FOXNEWS.COM

+Pence, tapped to lead the virus response, also announced new travel restrictions, including an expanded ban on travel from Iran.

+This would cover any foreign national who has visited Iran within the last 14 days.
+He also said Trump has authorized the State Department to raise the travel advisory for certain affected areas to Level Four, the highest level – Americans will be urged not to travel to areas in Italy and South Korea most affected by the virus.

-It’s the second time this week Trump will speak to reporters in a rare White House briefing room press conference, signaling the seriousness the Administration is placing on the coronavirus that has now infected more than 85,000 worldwide and killed 2,900.
+It’s the second time this week Trump spoke to reporters in a rare White House briefing room press conference, signaling the seriousness the Administration is placing on the coronavirus that has now infected more than 85,000 worldwide and killed 2,900.

 The closures and quarantines around the world have spooked investors and the stock market took a dramatic tumble this week.

 Shortly before Trump was to address the cameras, Washington state health officials said one person has died from the new virus; the first person to die from the disease in the United States.